Cheyenne Mountain Zoo: Conservation

-The zoo breeds endangered animals such as the. black-footed ferrets, Wyoming toads, mountain tapirs and Mexican gray wolves.
+The zoo breeds endangered animals such as black-footed ferrets, Wyoming toads and Mexican gray wolves.
 The zoo participates in over 30 Species Survival Plan programs.

+In particular, Cheyenne Mountain Zoo has had unique success breeding black-footed ferrets and 647 kits have been born "on the mountain" as of 2024.

-It financially supports multiple field conservation programs through Quarters for Conservation which allows guests to choose what programs the zoo supports.
+The zoo financially supports multiple field conservation programs through Quarters for Conservation which allows guests to choose what programs they want to support.
 The zoo recently reached $2 million raised through the program since 2008.
 It also participates in the Panama Amphibian Rescue and Conservation project along with the Houston Zoo, the Smithsonian Tropical Research Institute, the Smithsonian Conservation Biology Institute, and Zoo New England to release endangered amphibian species back to the wild.